pieguy744/Sample/PythonSample/readme.txt

 PROJECT TITLE: Coin return
-PURPOSE OF PROJECT: Demonstrate the fundamentals VERSION or DATE: 06/2020
+PURPOSE OF PROJECT: Demonstrate the fundamentals of python VERSION or DATE: 06/2020
 /HOW TO START THIS PROJECT: Run CoinLab.py
 AUTHORS: Michael Coe